Microsoft hangs up on Nokia business, to cut 7,800 jobs

 Microsoft was widely expected to write off all or part of the $7.2 billion it paid for Nokia's handset unit in 2014, a deal that left the company with a struggling business and only 3 percent of the smartphone market.

-The company announced last month that Stephen Elop, the former top boss at Nokia NOK1V.HE, would leave.
+The company announced last month that Stephen Elop, the former top boss at Nokia, would leave.

 "Overall, we believe Nadella's proactive approach at cleaning up the Nokia acquisition is a positive "tipping of the hand" around Microsoft's future focus on software," FBR Capital Markets analyst Daniel Ives wrote in a note.